sumairijazhashmi/Qurbani-Escape-Game/README.md

-# Qurbani-Escape-Game
+# Qurbani Escape Game
-Repository to store project files for Team Genesis's Qurbaani Escape game for RGJ '22
+Use this repo to store project files for Genesis's Qurbaani Escape game for RGJ '22